mirzaabdulwahab1612/VBE/README.md

 ```

 ## Running Pure Exploration experiments
 Use the following commands to run the pure exploration experiments.
+There are separate config files in `parameters/` for each grid size : `[30, 35, 40, 45, 50]`.

 ```
 # VBE